sadman-siraj/sangoleyefisayo.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D student in the Department of Electrical and Computer Engineering at University of New Mexico, USA, since January 2020, as a member of the PROTON lab with Prof. E.E.Tsiropoulou as an advisor. yes
+I am a Ph.D student in the Department of Electrical and Computer Engineering at University of New Mexico, USA, since January 2020, as a member of the PROTON lab with Prof. E.E.Tsiropoulou as an advisor.